 - The seller should consult with their attorney when handling this critical matter.

 Sale of ‘Non-Compete’ Asset May Be Treated As Ordinary Income

-Oftentimes, the seller gives the buyer a ‘non-compete’ agreement as a part of a business transaction.
-This means that the seller will personally not compete against the business (which now belongs to the buyer) after the sale for a certain period of time and within a certain geographic region.
-As with inventory, the non-compete agreement may comprise a significant part of the value of the business, and hence part of the purchase price may be allocated toward the non-compete agreement.
+Oftentimes, the seller gives the buyer a ‘non-compete agreement’ as a part of a business transaction.
+The seller will agree to not compete against the business (which now belongs to the buyer) after the sale for a certain period of time and within a certain geographic region.
+As with inventory, the non-compete agreement may comprise a significant part of the value of the business, and hence part of the purchase price must be allocated toward the non-compete agreement.
 The money received for a non-compete agreement is (unfortunately for the seller) taxed at the higher ordinary income tax rates.
 Business sellers should therefore use every legal means to minimize this potential tax liability.